Skip to Content

 Instead of injecting into user-owned files, Aigon delivers context through each agent’s native extension mechanism:

-• Claude Code / Gemini CLI: A SessionStart hook runs aigon project-context, which prints doc pointers to stdout.
-The agent ingests this as conversation context.
+• Claude Code: A SessionStart hook runs aigon project-context, which prints doc pointers to stdout.
+Antigravity receives the canonical prompt inline and uses its installed plugin hooks.

 • Cursor: .cursor/rules/aigon.mdc with alwaysApply: true